christieewen/christieewen.github.io/README.md

 Slide 13 shows miniature graphs using real data rather than numbers.

-This is a quick start demo showing a graph of the trend in cost of genome sequencing.
+For this example, the illustration is in seeing a trend in the cost of genome sequencing.